Under the Companies Act 2014, a director of a company:

 (b) failed to take reasonable steps to prevent the report from being so approved, shall be guilty of a category 2 offence.

-(6) Under the terms of s.167(3) CA 2014, Directors of a relevant private company (or a holding company and all its subsidiaries together) which has turnover exceeding €50m and a balance sheet total exceeding €25m, must state in their Directors’ Report under section 325 of the Companies Act 2014, (a) whether the company has established an audit committee or decided not to do so and (b) if the company has decided not to established an audit committee, the reasons for that decision.
+(6) Under the terms of Section 167(3) of the Companies Act 2014, Directors of a relevant private company (or a holding company and all its subsidiaries together) which has turnover exceeding €50m and a balance sheet total exceeding €25m, must state in their Directors’ Report under Section 325 of the Companies Act 2014, (a) whether the company has established an audit committee or decided not to do so and (b) if the company has decided not to established an audit committee, the reasons for that decision.

 6. Director’s Report: Copy to be included of any Notice issued under certain banking legislation